pulumi/docs/content/blog/cursed-container-iceberg/index.md

 ## The Final Word

-At this point, you might wonder: "Has container technology gone too far?"
+At this point, **105** options in, you might wonder: "Has cloud container hosting gone too far?"
 The answer is clearly "not far enough."
 At Pulumi, we've got providers for [all](/) [the](/) [usual](/) [suspects](/) and, surprisingly, many more in this container circus.
 And if you've figured out how to run containers on a quantum computer inside a data pipeline in New Zealand, you can write [a provider](/) for that, too (though perhaps don't actually use it in production).

-So, use Pulumi and have a sane interface over all this container chaos.
+So, use Pulumi and we will figure out how *RedHat-Tanzu-Greengrass-Icecore-Device-Farm* works and provide you a sane interface to it.
+You've got other things to worry about.